microsoft/promptflow/docs/how-to-guides/develop-a-prompty/use-prompty-in-flex-flow.md

 ## Run as normal python file

-User can run above code as noremal python file.
+User can run above code as normal python file.

 ```batch
 python path/to/entry.py